Royal Wedding Wednesday What To Wear

 The Most Excellent Order of the British Empire is an order of chivalry established on 4 June 1917 by George V. The Order of the British Empire recognizes distinguished service to the arts and sciences, public services outside the Civil Service and work with charitable and welfare organizations of all kinds.
 The Order’s motto is “For God and the Empire”.
 I am blessed to know Uncle David and can tell you his character truly encompasses all that this honor stands for.

 Lastly, we have the lounge suit.
 Yawn.
 I hope that very few of the gentlemen in attendance at the wedding select this option.
-After all, it is not everyday that the future King of England marries.
+After all, it is not every day that there is a Royal Wedding.

 Now for the ladies.
-The clue that their selections should be rather formal are of course indicated by the option of a morning coat.
+The clue that their selections should be rather formal is of course indicated by the option of a morning coat.
 So what does this mean?

 First and foremost you can leave your strapless dresses at home.
-As the young couple is marrying in Westminster Abbey~ a Church of England, I would bet a rather large sum of money that even the bride will have her shoulders covered.
-This makes me very happy as I am rather tired of the strapless look and Catherine’s gown selection will no doubt usher in a new trend.
+As the young couple is marrying in the Church of England, I would bet a rather large sum of money that even the bride will have her shoulders covered.
+This makes me very happy as I am rather tired of the strapless look and the bride’s gown selection will no doubt usher in a new trend.

 The English still wear head ware to formal occasions.
-(Yeah!)
-We can look to Kate for the various forms of accepted, yet still stylish, headwear.
+We can look to the Duchess of Cambridge for the various forms of accepted, yet still stylish, headwear.
 Keep in mind for a daytime ceremony it is in good taste for only the bride to wear a tiara.

 You may have noticed in the above images that the Queen often wears gloves.
 Many women attending the wedding will follow suit.
 A favorite glove maker of the royal family is Dents gloves.